gallettilance/magnificATS/INTRO/README.md

 end
 ```

 The assertloc() function will raise an error if the statement n > 0 is false.
 At this point we have a working factorial function and we can start the refinement process.
+Please check out the following links before proceeding:

 - [tail-recursion](http://ats-lang.sourceforge.net/EXAMPLE/EFFECTIVATS/loop-as-tailrec/main.html)